mymessydesk/MessyDesk/README.md

 ##### POST /process
 - **items**: {Array} // list of items for processing

+### Registering service
+In order to use service, MessyDesk must know where it is.
+This is done by registering service with **/register** endpoint.
+Registering simply means that MD receives the url where new service is located (for example http://localhost:8100).
+After this, MD asks more information about service from its **/info** endpoint on that URL so that service can be shown in the user interface.

+##### POST /register
+- payload: {url: [URL]} // register service in url.

 ### Calling service
 Calling a service is simple.
 Basically one ask from /info endpoint what options service has and then post request with options to /process endpoint.

-### Registering service
-In order to use service, MessyDesk must know where it is.
-This is done by registering service with /register endpoint.
-Registering simply means that MD receives the url where new service is located.
-After this, MD asks more information about service from its /info endpoint so that service can be shown in user interface.

-##### POST /register
-- payload: {url: [URL]}